jsarnowski96/WebOrganizer/README.md

 DB_URL = <atlas_cluster_url>
 ```

-You don't have to manually create collections in the database - they will be added automatically with the first item.
+You don't have to manually create collections in the database - they will be added automatically with the first item.<br />

-## Licence
+### Licence
 Web Organizer is being distributed under GPL-3.0 licence.<br />
 https://www.gnu.org/licenses/gpl-3.0.html